 - Jian Chen, PhD

 - Tian Hongyu, PhD

 Seventy-five percent of the net funds raised through Susan G. Komen races remain in local communities to support breast health education, screening, treatment and programs for women and families in a 29-county service area.
 The remaining 25 percent supports Susan G. Komen’s national research program.

-For more information or to register for Team Duke Cancer Institute, led by Kimberly Blackwell, MD, please visit komennctc.org.
+For more information or to register for a Duke Cancer Institute team, led by Kimberly Blackwell, MD, please visit Team Duke Cancer Institute.